mysociety/popit-api/README.md

 ## Hidden fields

 Some applications may want to keep a subset of fields hidden from the public.
-For example PopIt could be used to store contact details for writing to MPs, and the MP has given the service their email to use but don't want it to be publicly available, the service can still store email addresses in PopIt, but they will only be returned when the correct API key is used.
+For example, PopIt could be used to store contact details for writing to MPs, the MP has given the service their email to use but don't want it to be publicly available.
+The service can still store email addresses in PopIt, but they will only be returned when the correct API key is provided.

 Before using the hidden fields you need to specify an `apiKey` option in the configuration object.